prahalad2605/prahalad2605/README.md

 - 👋 Hi, I’m @prahalad2605
-- 👀 I’m interested in software development and machine learning.
+- 👀 I’m interested in software development, machine learning and Generative AI with a focus on NLP.
 - 🌱 I’m currently earning my bachelors' degree in Computer Science from SSN College of Engineering, Chennai.
 - 💞️ I’m looking to collaborate on and learn from projects in Python and JavaScript.
 - 📫 My discord UserID is @Prahalad._.26#2255.